VenkMallikarjun/BayesENproteomics/README.md

 `HumanProteinOutputAbds_5050ctrl = DataProcessEBContrasts(HumanProteinOutput.Abds, 2, false, 3);`

-### Example protein-, PTM- and pathway-level output .csv files used in the creation of figures in [PREPRINT] can be found in the Analysis Output folder.
+### Example protein-, PTM- and pathway-level output .csv files used in the creation of figures in [Mallikarjun et al. (2018)](https://www.biorxiv.org/content/early/2018/04/06/295527) can be found in the Analysis Output folder.